ClearBlade/native-libraries/clearblade.md

 The available methods for the Messaging class and examples of how to use them are listed below:

-## Messaging.getMessageHistory(topic, last, count, callback)
+## Messaging.getMessageHistory(topic, start, count, callback)

 Retrieves the message history for a topic within the specified parameters.

 * @param {string} topic - String that signifies which topic to search
+* @param {int} start - Epoch timestamp in seconds that will retrieve 'count' number of messages after that timestamp
 * @param {int} count - Number that signifies how many messages to return; 0 returns all messages
-* @param {int} last - Epoch timestamp in seconds that will retrieve 'count' number of messages before that timestamp
 * @param {function} callback - Function that handles the response from the server

 **Example:**